toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/05-Advanced-Topics/03-Resource-Management-Strategies/Strategic Zoning of Omni-Moles.md

 ### Benefits👍

 - Since all Omni-Moles share a zone, one Omni-Mole failing cannot not block out an entire level of the store.
 This reduces the number of points of failure in the system.
-- By having the Omni-Mole travel with the pallet up a VTU it allows the pallet to be immidiately take out of the VTU.
+- By having the Omni-Mole travel with the pallet up a VTU it allows the pallet to be immediately take out of the VTU.
 This reduces the time the VTU us used by a task.
 - Can have Omni-Moles covering multiple levels, so a system can have less Omni-Moles than levels.
 - Retrieve/Deposit interlocks are slower than Drive-In/Drive-Out interlocks